UnkindPartition/tasty/README.md

 <code>--pattern</code>.</dd>
 </dl>

+### Custom options

+It is possible to add custom options, too.

+To do that,

+1. Define a datatype to represent the option, and make it an instance of `IsOption`
+2. Register the options with the `includingOptions` ingredient
+3. To query the option value, use `askOption`.

+See the [Custom options in Tasty][custom-options-article] article for some examples.

 ## Project organization and integration with Cabal

 There may be several ways to organize your project.
 What follows is not